-The 3D view window shows a perspective projection of the robot in its current position, as well as the current WRF ( $World\ Reference\ Frame$ ) and TRF ( $Tool\ Reference\ Frame$ ).
+The 3D view window shows a perspective projection of the robot in its current position, as well as the current WRF (World Reference Frame) and TRF (Tool Reference Frame).
 To zoom in and out, place your mouse cursor over the 3D view window and use your mouse wheel.
-To change the view angle, press the primary mouse button (if the $\mathcal C$ button is highlighted) or the secondary mouse button (if the $\mathcal C$ button is highlighted) inside the 3D view window, hold it down and drag the mouse.
-To pan, press the primary mouse button (if the $\mathcal C$ button is highlighted) inside the 3D view window, hold it down and drag the mouse button (if the $\mathcal C$ button is highlighted) inside the 3D view window, hold it down and drag the mouse.
-You can also select one of several preset views from the $\mathcal C$ menu.
+To change the view angle, press the primary mouse button (if the $\bigcirc$ button is highlighted) or the secondary mouse button (if the $\oint$ button is highlighted) inside the 3D view window, hold it down and drag the mouse.
+To pan, press the primary mouse button (if the $\oint$ button is highlighted) or the middle mouse button (if the $\bigcirc$ button is highlighted) or the middle mouse button (if the $\bigcirc$ button is highlighted) inside the 3D view window, hold it down and drag the mouse.
+To pan, press the primary mouse button (if the $\bigcirc$ button is highlighted) or the middle mouse button (if the $\bigcirc$ button is highlighted) inside the 3D view window, hold it down and drag the mouse.
+You can also select one of several preset views from the $\heartsuit$ menu.

-Finally, you can show/hide the TRF, WRF, or the floor, and switch between perspective and orthographic projection from the menu.
-You can also download a high-resolution screen capture of the current 3D view by pressing the button.
+Finally, you can show/hide the TRF, WRF, or the floor, and switch between perspective and orthographic projection from the (2) menu.
+You can also download a high-resolution screen capture of the current 3D view by pressing the (a) button.